Learning with Differentially Private (Sliced) Wasserstein Gradients: Fairness via private in-processing

-To highlight the efficiency and versatility of our method, we simulate biased data as explained in Appendix \ref{appendix:experiments}, and explore the properties of our bias in-processing mitigation in three different scenarios, starting with the simpler but illustrative well-known problem of fair and private classification, then presenting two completely novel problems, namely, multidimensional fair and private regression, and fair and private representation learning.
-In all the experiments, the model optimizes \eqref{eq:loss_SP} or \eqref{eq:loss_EOO} (recall that $SW_2^2 = W_2^2$ if $d=1$), following the DP-SGD methodology explained in \cref{sec:DeepLearningFramework}, with clipping constant $C>0$ for the individual gradients in \eqref{loss:ERM}, and inner clipping constants $M,L>0$ for the Wasserstein gradient approximation \eqref{eq:gradient_approx}. \cref{th:fairandprivate} enable us to compute the privacy budget obtained after $T$ iterations of DP-SGD.
-In particular, in all the experiments, we fix the number of iterations $T$ and the value of $\delta$, and compute the required noise to obtain $(\epsilon,\delta)$-DP after $T$ iterations, for different values of the privacy budget $\epsilon$ and the weight $\alpha\in[0,1]$.
-Batch sizes are $n'_j \approx n_j/5$ minimizing \eqref{eq:loss_SP}, and $n'_{j,k} \approx n_{j,k}/5$ minimizing \eqref{eq:loss_EOO}.
-Additional details about each experiment are presented in \cref{appendix:experiments}.
+All models are trained with DP-SGD as explained in \cref{sec:DeepLearningFramework}, with clipping constant $C>0$ for the individual gradients in \eqref{loss:ERM}, as usual in DP-SGD, and inner clipping constants $M,L>0$ for the Wasserstein gradient approximation \eqref{eq:gradient_approx} or its sliced version.
+In the latter case, all the experiments use the naive clipping procedure explained in \cref{remark:degraded_bound}. \cref{th:fairandprivate} and the procedure described in Section~\ref{sec:DeepLearningFramework}, enable us to compute the privacy budget obtained after $T$ iterations of DP-SGD.
+In particular, in all the experiments, we fix the number of iterations $T$ and the value of $\delta$, and compute the required noise to obtain $(\varepsilon,\delta)$-DP after $T$ iterations, for different values of the privacy budget $\varepsilon$ and the weight $\alpha\in[0,1]$ in the penalized loss functions \eqref{eq:loss_SP} and \eqref{eq:loss_EOO}.